demircanserdar/CS210/README.md

 Aim: To understand the voter profile of Turkey with respect to some of their attributes (age, region, gender etc.) and analyze and show the findings as well as utilizing a machine learning algorithm to predict the supported party of an individiual based on their answers to some political questions and attributes.

+Findings: The analysis on the data showed that there is a strong correlation between one's political beliefs and their social attributes and supported party..

 Files in this repository: